BBC Alerts

 BBC Alerts was a free-to-use desktop software package issued by the BBC (but developed by Skinkers Ltd.) that allows users to see news as it happens on a scrolling desktop news ticker or as a pop-up alert every hour.
 Users can customise what news topics they are interested in.

-On 30 March 2011, BBC announced they would close the service within weeks.
+On 30 March 2011, BBC announced they would close the service within weeks, and the service was shut down.